askomics/flaskomics/docs/tutorial.md

 !!!
 Tip
     You can also copy files URL and use the <navbar><i class="fa fa-upload"></i> URL</navbar> button.

 Uploaded files are displayed into the files table.
-Filenames can be change by clicking on it.
+Filenames can be changed by clicking on it.

 ![Files table](img/files_table.png "files_table"){: .center}